-The NACTRC Real World Evidence Unit brings together multidisciplinary teams to design and perform pragmatic trials and research projects that generate real-world evidence.
+The NACTRC Real-World Evidence Unit brings together multidisciplinary teams to design and conduct research projects that generate high-quality real-world evidence.

 “Alberta has a unique opportunity,” says Dr. Justin Ezekowitz, a cardiologist at the University of Alberta.
 “We have a very organized health care system that is first in class in many aspects of it.
 We have a large degree of cohesion in what we want to study and how we want to study it.
 We have large data sets or information we can collect on patients and across Alberta.”